nikkieverett/recipe-app/recipes/buffalo-ranch-salmon.md

  then sprinkle panko evenly on top pressing to coat. bake until the fish is just cooked through and the panko is golden about 15 minutes. drizzle with extra buffalo sauce if desired.'
-ingredients: '3 tbsp. buffalo-style hot sauce (such as frank's red hot) 4 tbsp. melted butter
+ingredients: '3 tbsp. buffalo-style hot sauce (such as franks red hot) 4 tbsp. melted butter
 1/3 c. panko bread crumbs
 1 tbsp. extra-virgin olive oil